aleshaleksey/fansys23/06-abilities.md

 **Type**: (Natural/Supernatural, Class A)

-**Description**: You gain the ability to determine the location of an entity based on vibrations transmitted through the ground or liquid you and the entity are both in contact with.
+**Description**: You gain the ability to determine the location of an entity based on vibrations transmitted through the ground or liquid that you and the entity are both in contact with.

 **Prerequisites**: